kaspermunch/PopulationGenomicsCourse/Exercises/10_GWAS_association/README.md

 *7) Load gwa.eigenvec into R and make a plot with the first PC on the x-axis and the second PC on the y-axis.
 Does it look like there is population structure in the data?
 How many populations?*

-The eigenvalues divided by the number of individuals should correspond approximately to the variance explained by the eigenvectors.
+Use the eigenvalues to compute the variance explained by each PC.

 *8) How large a percentage of the variance does the first PC approximately explain?*